Sygnia International Flexible FoF - Sep 19

-The Sygnia International Flexible Fund of Funds returned 0.2% for the quarter, underperforming its benchmark, which returned 1.6%.
-The Fund was hurt by a position in global cash and an overweight exposure to technology stocks through the Sygnia FAANG Plus Equity Fund.
+The Sygnia International Flexible Fund of Funds returned 5.6% for the quarter, underperforming its benchmark, which returned 7.8%.
+The Fund was hurt by an overweight position in Emerging Market Equities and an underweight position in Global Bonds.

-We started the second quarter of 2019 with an overweight exposure to emerging markets and an underweight to Europe.
-With the Fed announcing its intention to cut interest rates and the ECB similarly announcing the possibility of further negative rate cuts, the value of negative yielding bonds hit a new high of USD13tr.
+During the quarter, we marginally trimmed the Fund’s overweight exposure to Emerging Markets and spread the proceeds across the developed world.
+With the Fed announcing its intention to cut interest rates and the ECB similarly announcing the possibility of further negative rate cuts, the value of negative yielding bonds hit a new high of USD15tr.
 This is likely to drive investors into a more cyclical position and lead to a weaker dollar.
-As a result, we increased our exposure to emerging markets.
-We simultaneously cut our underweight to Europe in half, locking in the gains of 2018.
+As a result, we are happy to maintain a tactical overweight position in Emerging Markets.

 Investments to be included in the portfolio will apart from assets in liquid form, consist of participatory interests and other forms of participation in portfolios of collective investments schemes registered in South Africa and other similar schemes operated in territories with a regulatory environment which is to the satisfaction of the manager and trustee of a sufficient standard to provide investor protection at least equivalent to that in South Africa and which is consistent with the portfolio's primary objective.
 The underlying portfolio will invest in financially sound equity securities, property shares and property related securities listed on exchanges, fixed interest instruments and assets in liquid form.
 To the extent that assets in the portfolio are exposed to exchange rate risk, the Manager may include listed and unlisted financial instruments for the exclusive purpose of hedging exchange rate risk subject to the conditions and limits stipulated by the Act.
 The manager shall have the maximum flexibility to vary assets between the various market and asset classes to reflect changing economic and market conditions.